patrickmaynard/equaldex-watcher/README.md

 ## Todo items

 Someday, maybe I'll make a more complex version that can be hosted, uses a database and a web UI and allows users to sign up for emails based on a number of different possible change detections.
-Meanwhile, if someone wants to be me to it, please do so.
+Meanwhile, if someone wants to beat me to it, please do so.